mensago/mensagod/README.md

 ## Contributing

-Anselus is a very young, very ambitious project that needs help in all sorts of areas -- not just writing code.
-Find out more information at https://anselus.org/develop.
+Mensago is a very young, very ambitious project that needs help in all sorts of areas -- not just writing code.
+Find out more information at https://mensago.org/develop.

 ### Environment Setup

 1. Create PostgreSQL database and associated user with all permissions on said database
 2. Run utils/serverconfig.py
 	- Set the database username and password at minimum
-	- If your Postgres setup is non-standard (not localhost:5432, database name/user anselus/anselus), make the necessary adjustments to your database config
+	- If your Postgres setup is non-standard (not localhost:5432, database name/user mensago/mensago), make the necessary adjustments to your database config
 3. Windows users may need to install the pycryptodome module in addition to the others to use all the utilities

 ### Current Status and Roadmap